rendiffdev/rendiff-dev/docs/API.md

 ## Overview

-The FFmpeg API provides a RESTful interface to FFmpeg's media processing capabilities with hardware acceleration support.
+Rendiff provides a RESTful interface to FFmpeg's media processing capabilities with hardware acceleration support.

 > **💡 New to setup?** See the [Setup Guide](SETUP.md) for deployment instructions.